marekciupak/ruby-on-rails-starter/README.md

     `vagrant ssh -c 'cd /vagrant/sample-app && bundle exec rails db:create && bundle exec rails db:migrate && bundle exec rails server --binding=0.0.0.0'`

-    Open in the browser: http://192.168.33.10:3000/.
-You should see "Yay!
+7. Open in the browser: http://192.168.33.10:3000/ and test if it works.
+You should see: "Yay!
 You’re on Rails!".

-    Stop the server by pressing Ctrl+C in Cmder window.
+8. Go back to Cmder window.
+Stop the the server by pressing Ctrl+C and run the following command afterwards

     `vagrant halt`